CrowdStrike/image-scan-example/README.md

 ## CI Pipeline Examples

-The pipeline examplea use the Dockerfile inside this directory for build purposes.
+The pipeline examples use the Dockerfile inside this repository for build purposes.

 The `<repo_name>` tag listed in the pipeline examples file will need to be updated with a repo that is accessible via the docker login credentials outlined in the below example specific instructions.